kurvaraviteja355/Customer-Marketing_Data_Science/README.md

 **MMM** will tell you which advertising factor is driving your sales.
 I have also covered **Bayesian marketing mix modeling**, a way to get more robust models and uncertainty estimates for everything you forecast.

+## Practical Approaches to Optimizng Budget in Marketing Mix Modeling using saturation curves and statistical models (budget_optimization_mmm.ipynb)

+Marketing Mix Modeling (MMM) is a data-driven approach used to analyze key drivers of business outcomes, like sales or revenue.
+It examines factors influencing responses to optimize marketing activities such as advertising, pricing, and promotions.
+MMM focuses on understanding the impact of marketing contributions, particularly advertising spend in various media channels, to provide insights on improving business performance.
+By evaluating the effectiveness of advertising spend, MMM helps identify the most impactful channels for increasing sales and revenue while suggesting adjustments or eliminations to maximize marketing ROI
-For customer retention, we can use cohort retention analysis techniques to learn about user behavior

-I also included the Causal inference using **Pymc** and **Google Bayesian** python package
+For customer retention, we can use cohort retention analysis techniques to learn about user behavior I also included the Causal inference using **Pymc** and **Google Bayesian** python package

 ## Measurement of Campaign treatment